Deciding on a particular course to study can be a nightmare.

 Many law firms expect such professionals to get into the office and start carrying out procedures from day One.
 This is why they prefer to employ paralegals ‘with experience’.
 This way they feel more confident that they can rely on these ‘experienced’ employees to do just that.

 OTC offers Paralegal Courses that do exactly that.
-We put great emphasis on principles of law and legal procedures, giving our students confidence to carry out procedures within the office from day One.
+We put great emphasis on principles of law and practical legal procedures, giving our students confidence to carry out procedures within the office from day One.

 Solicitor or Barrister?